eslint/eslint/docs/rules/no-misleading-character-class.md

-# Disallow characters which are made with multiple code points in character class syntax (no-dismantled-character-class)
+# Disallow characters which are made with multiple code points in character class syntax (no-misleading-character-class)

 Unicode includes the characters which are made with multiple code points.
 RegExp character class syntax (`/[abc]/`) cannot handle characters which are made by multiple code points as a character; those characters will be dissolved to each code point.
 For example, `❇️` is made by `❇` (`U+2747`) and VARIATION SELECTOR-16 (`U+FE0F`).
 If this character is in RegExp character class, it will match to either `❇` (`U+2747`) or VARIATION SELECTOR-16 (`U+FE0F`) rather than `❇️`.